petemak/fulcro-app/README.md

 + view UI on HTTP server on http://localhost:8000
 + Eventually connect IDE to REPL sever on port 9000
  > Alt-x cider-connect-cljs ...

+**Running the backend/CLJ project**
++ Opne a REPL or cider-jack-in
+* The HTTP server is implemented in _server.clj_ and can be started with by calling the _start_ function during development The start function is conveniently placed in the dev/user.clj and loaded at start of the REPL user> (start)
+     2023-03-19T17:57:32.616Z Ideapad5iPro INFO [app.server:49] - Starting server on port 3000...
++ The applicaiton is then available http://localhost:3000/index.html